ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

     public interface BookRepository extends JpaRepository<Book, Long> {
     }
 ````
-There are two main problems here:
+There are three main problems here:
 1. In an entity class, not all attributes of an entity are initialized. **If an attribute has a FetchType of association LAZY,
 it will be invoked only when the attribute is used in the application**.
 However, @ToString(corresponding toString() method) would compute all attributes
 of an entity making one or multiple database calls which can unintentionally cause performance issues.